 - national registries such as the Cancer Registry;

-- national screening databases, such as the NHS Cervical Screening recall system;
+- national screening databases, such as the NHS Cervical Screening recall system; and

 If we share your personal information, we will make sure appropriate protection is in place to protect your personal information in line with data-protection laws.